z4kn4fein/stashbox/docs/usage/lifetimes.md

 <!-- div:left-panel -->
 It is the same as the scoped lifetime, except that the given service will be selected only when the resolution request is initiated on a scope with the same name.

 You can also let a service [define](usage/scopes?id=service-as-scope) its own named scope within itself.
-Later this scope can be referred to in named scope
+Later this scope can be referred to in named scope lifetimes.

-?> Services with named scope lifetime will be disposed when the related named scope is disposed.
+?> Services with named scope lifetime are disposed when the related named scope is being disposed.
 <!-- div:right-panel -->

 <!-- tabs:start -->